Search launched after Domino’s driver goes missing while making pizza deliveries

 I feel the urge to get out and go help….” volunteer Chris Axelson told Fox 9.
 “There’s a lot of parks in Richfield.
 There’s bodies of water.
 So, just go check them out and drive around, see if there’s anything unusual.”

-Xiong’s family is particuarly concerned about plunging weather expected in Richfield this weekend.
+Xiong’s family is particuarly concerned about plunging temperatures expected in Richfield this weekend.

 “We’re lost, we’re confused,” said Nischa Xiong, his sister, per Fox 9.
 “You know, we’re scared.
 We hope that he’s okay.”